Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Introduction

-Both objective and subjective results show that SSV2A outperforms state-of-the-art methods in V2A synthesis.
-We also demonstrate SSV2A's intuitive generation control in experiments by flexibly compositing multimodal sound source prompts from vision, text, and audio.
+Both objective and subjective results show that SS2A achieves state-of-the-art performance in image-to-audio synthesis, indicating the benefits of sound source modeling.
+We demonstrate SS2A's intuitive generation control by flexibly compositing multimodal sound source prompts from vision, text, and audio to synthesize immersive qualitative samples.
+We further showcase that our sound source modeling can be straightforwardly extended to competitive video-to-audio synthesis with a temporal aggregation mechanism.

 In summary, our contributions are as follows: